Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/11-Computer-Components.md

-# Computer Components and Moore's Law
+# Computer Components & Organization

 ## Learning Objectives
 By the end of this lesson, students will be able to: